kaovilai/oadp-non-admin/docs/design/Debug_DownloadURL.md

 ## Compatibility

 A new status field(s) will need to be added to NAB/NAR to expose debug info path.
+This includes updates to the CRD within oadp-operator project as well.

 ## Implementation
 <!-- A description of the implementation, timelines, and any resources that have agreed to contribute. -->